 The modules will be assessed by a variety of methods, including essays, presentations, exams, practical assessments, and professional discussions.

-Students can progress onto our BSc (Hons) Equine Performance Science top up year, or top up at other institutions.
+Students can progress onto our BSc (Hons) Equine Performance Science (Top-Up) year, or go on to study the Top-Up year at other institutions.
 There is also opportunity to progress onto the Professional Graduate Certificate in Education, apprenticeships or into employment.

 Employability and Progression

-As part of your course you will have the opportunity to follow in the footsteps of previous students who took part in the following activities including guest speakers from industry specialists and ex-students, charity events, various trips and visits (previously we have visited Dubai, the King’s Troop Royal Horse Artillery, Blenheim and Burghley Horse Trials, Olympia, and Ireland to name a few), in-house competitions at our commercial equestrian centre, student voice, access to the gym, BHS training and exams.
+As part of your course you will have the opportunity to follow in the footsteps of previous students who took part in the following activities: charity events, various trips and visits (previously we have visited Dubai, the King’s Troop Royal Horse Artillery, Blenheim and Burghley Horse Trials, Olympia, and Ireland, to name a few), in-house competitions at our commercial Brooksby Equestrian Centre, student voice, access to the gym, BHS training and exams.
+Students have also benefitted from guest talks from industry specialists and successful BMC alumni.

 Brooksby Equestrian Centre, Brooksby Campus